David-Ernstsson/DavioGrammarQuestPublic/README.md

 ## About Me

-Hi, I'm a .NET developer who recently moved to Germany from Sweden with my partner and son.
+Hi, I'm a .NET developer who recently moved to Germany from Sweden with my partner and our son.
 While I quickly learned enough German to 'get by,' I struggled with both easy and complex parts of German grammar.
 I found that grammar is crucial not only for reading and writing but also for everyday conversations.
 It's essential for quickly understanding simple sentences and expressing oneself properly.

 ## Why I Created Davio